 Job Growth and Opportunities in Construction Management

-The demand for skilled construction managers is on the rise, driven by an expanding need for residential, commercial, and infrastructure projects nationwide.
-According to the U.S. Bureau of Labor Statistics, employment of construction managers is projected to grow 9% by 2033, faster than the average for all occupations.
+The demand for construction managers continues to grow as projects become more complex and expectations around safety, sustainability, and efficiency increase.
+According to the U.S. Bureau of Labor Statistics, employment of construction managers is projected to grow 9% by 2034, faster than the average for all occupations.

 Construction Management at NMU Global Campus